alisd23/ngrx-form-pure/README.md

 });
 ```

-See [this issue](https://github.com/angular/angular/issues/6005#issuecomment-165905348) for more on this.
+See [this issue](https://github.com/angular/angular/issues/6005#issuecomment-165905348) for more details on this.

 ---